Square360/Copilot-Drupal-Instructions/instructions.md

 - Accessibility best practices
 - Performance optimization techniques

 ---

 ## Notes for Future Sessions

 - Always check recent changelog entries before starting
 - Review existing patterns before implementing new features
+- Do not look for code changes beyond the scope of the task
 - Test changes in development environment first
 - Document any new patterns or decisions made